 To stop fluidsynth, type "quit" at its ">" prompt.
 We'll need to stop fluidsynth for the next section.

-Note: In Ubuntu 22.04, fluidsynth has not been closing successfully for me.
+Note: Starting with Ubuntu 22.04, fluidsynth has not been closing successfully for me.
 I have had to use "pkill -9 fluidsynth" to get it to go down.
-If fluidsynth is stuck, you will get the "device in use" errors that are usually caused by pulseaudio.
+If fluidsynth is stuck, you will get the "device in use" errors that are usually caused by pipewire or pulseaudio.
 Make sure fluidsynth goes down when you ask it to.
 Use "pgrep -a fluidsynth" to check.
+Looks like this was fixed in 2022, but I'm still seeing it.

 There are two versions of JACK: JACK1 and JACK2.
 These are interchangeable.
 I've had better luck in the past with JACK2, so I tend to use it.
 If you didn't already install JACK2 back in the "Audio Group" section, install it now.